mlanza/ai-literacy/301/07-craft.md

 You can treat the output not just as an answer, but as a clue — a signal about how the system thinks, what it assumes, what it missed.
 And from that, you can tune the playbook.
 You can improve the reference material, tweak the various process artifacts.
 You can rewrite the prompt.
 You can spot bad habits, clarify the standard, reshape what gets handed to the model next time.

-In that way, you become not a partner in the moment, but a mentor over time.
-A system shaper.
+You start to manage the system the way a good manager develops people.

+You don’t just respond to errors — you reinforce expectations.
+You don’t fix the work — you improve the working.
+You shape judgment, not just behavior.
+And over time, that becomes the job.

+Not the doer.
+The shaper.

+Not the engine.
+The calibration.

 Still present.
 Still caring.
+Still accountable for what comes out — but now from a higher vantage.
+Because good managers don’t step away from the work.
+They step above it, so others can do it well.

-That’s what shows up in the final result — if you care about it.
+And that’s what shows up in the final result — if you care about it.
 Evidence of presence.
 Ownership.
 Reentry.

 So no, it doesn’t “just come out like that.”
 It’s made.
-And if it’s worth something, it’s because somebody made it matter.
+Sometimes by standing beside it, shaping every move.
+Sometimes by stepping back, tuning the system that shapes it.
+Either way, it carries the mark of someone who cares about the details.

+That's craft.